List of barons of Austria-Hungary

-This article lists baronial families in the territories of the Austro-Hungarian Empire, whether extant or extinct.
+This article gives an incomplete list of baronial families in the territories of the Austro-Hungarian Empire, whether extant or extinct.
 They held no style, but were normally addressed as Gnädiger Herr (Gracious Lord), Gnädige Frau, or Gnädiges Fräulein (Gracious Lady).
 Titles of nobility were formally abolished in Austria in 1919.

 The German forms of the titles are Freiherr (baron), Freifrau (baroness, wife of a baron) and Freiin (baroness, daughter of a baron).